logzly. Corporate to Cause

 • Former corporate colleagues now in NGOs.
 They can share insider tips and may even refer you to open roles.

 • Sector mentors.
-Look for people who have made the same jump.
+Look for people who have made the same jump, such as those following our executive transition roadmap.
 I met my mentor at a local fundraiser; we bonded over our love for data‑driven storytelling.

 • Board members and funders.
 Even a brief coffee chat can open doors to advisory positions that boost your résumé.